 Me Louis Beauregard

-Louis Beauregard specializes in municipal and land development law.
+Louis Beauregard works mainly in the areas of municipal and land development law.
+He specializes in municipal and land development law.
 For more than 30 years, he has represented clients in cases relating to urban planning and zoning approvals, expropriations and municipal taxation and assessments and other aspects of municipal and real estate law.
 He has acted as counsellor and negotiator for individuals and corporations with municipal governments and has pleaded before the Court of Appeal of Quebec, the Superior Court of Quebec, the Quebec Administrative Tribunal and before several Administrative Courts and Municipal Courts.
 He is accredited as civil and commercial mediator and councillor in municipal ethics.

 - Louis advises and represents real estate owners, developers and builders at all steps of theirs projects, whether in land use, subdivision and zoning approvals and construction permits, to get an amendment to the land use plan or Master Plan, a zoning change, an approval for a specific construction project (PPCMOI), a demolition permit, a building permit, SPAIP (site plan), a minor derogation (minor variance), a conditional use, or to conclude municipal services agreements or land development agreements, he represents them in public consultations and assists them in the zoning referendum approval process.